dongola7/hamclubbot/README.md

 # Description

-A basic discord bot created using [discord.py](https://discordpy-reborn.readthedocs.io/)
+A discord bot intended for use in servers for Amateur Radio Clubs.
+Provides a series of useful tools for managing the club, looking up weather conditions for radio operation, etc.

+The bot is built using the [Pycord](https://pycord.dev) framework.

 # Getting Started